 The conference focuses on medical and health-related research, inviting applicants from all health- and science-related disciplines.

-Participation is open to any undergraduate student in the Washington, D.C. area.
+Participation is open to any undergraduate student.
 All undergraduate participants present posters during a poster viewing session.

-From the pool of submitted posters, the Student Planning Committee selects three students, in advance, to also deliver oral presentations.
+From the pool of submitted posters, the Student Planning Committee selects some students, in advance, to also deliver oral presentations.
 These individuals are notified prior to the conference.